 Coop was an important piece of the puzzle, who would have fit into modern basketball very neatly.
 He was what they now call a “Three and D” player before they had the term.
-His game fit “Showtime” too, suggesting it was a modern balanced, keep-the-defense-continually-off-strife offense decades ahead of its time, the difference from today’s high-powered offenses being their reliance on three-pointers….
-Coop came in as an athletic non-shooter who could D it up on anyone and run on the break with anyone but by the 1986-87 season, at age 31, he had become the Lakes’ leading three-point shooter, even if that only meant he averaged 1.1 a game, to starter Byron Scott’s 0.8 threes per game.
+His game fit “Showtime” too, suggesting it was a modern balanced, keep-the-defense-continually-off-strife offense decades ahead of its time, the difference from today’s high-powered offenses being their reliance on 3-pointers.
+Coop came in as an athletic non-shooter who could D it up on anyone and run on the break with anyone but by the 1986-87 season, at age 31, he had become the Lakes’ leading 3-point shooter, even if that only meant he averaged 1.1 a game, to starter Byron Scott’s 0.8 3s per game.

 If Al Davis had had the desire to own and run a pro basketball team in either the ABA or NBA, do you think (based on his fierce competitive spirit) he would have had success like with his Raiders?

 The thing about Al that was so amazing, he didn’t play the game beyond the high school level and he wasn’t much good at Erasmus Hall in Brooklyn.
 He just thought his way into coaching, working his way up with brains and will.
 Anyone who overcomes an obstacle like that and succeeds at his level can’t be underestimated.
-In the right situation, he might have succeeded far beyond what people might expect….
+In the right situation, he might have succeeded far beyond what people might expect.
 In Red Auerbach’s day, there wasn’t anyone around as smart and as far-sighted as he was.
-He built multiple powerhouses including the game’s greatest dynasty — the Russell teams who won 11 titles in 13 years —without a single player that someone else couldn’t have taken ahead of him, starting with Bill Russell.
-It’s amazing enough that Red did all he did so I wouldn’t be the one to say someone else could have done that, too, but one thing Al was, was smart.
+He built multiple powerhouses including the game’s greatest dynasty — the Russell teams who won 11 titles in 13 years — without a single player that someone else couldn’t have taken ahead of him, starting with Bill Russell.
+It’s amazing enough that Red did all he did, so I wouldn’t be the one to say someone else could have done that, too, but one thing Al was, was smart.

 What do you consider your biggest scoop as an NBA beat writer?
 Did it seem huge in your mind at the time?
 Or grow in significance over time?
 Was it a real challenge to keep the scoop a secret?

-I got a scoop once on a 76er coach — Billy Cunningham replacing Gene Shue — which I thought was cool because the owner, Fitz Dixon, was trying to dump stuff to another paper (I was then on the Bulletin)….
+I got a scoop once on a 76er coach — Billy Cunningham replacing Gene Shue — which I thought was cool because the owner, Fitz Dixon, was trying to dump stuff to another paper (I was then on the Bulletin).
 I got a few more like that but scoops were really my thing.
 Overview was.

 What did it mean to you, both personally and professionally, that legendary New York Post columnist Peter Vecsey asked you to write his 2009 Hall of Fame program piece for that special day in Springfield, Mass., when he was honored for his inimitable, important career?